-The US healthcare market has been at the forefront of adopting XR technologies to improve patient care and medical training.
-According to a comprehensive report by Grand View Research, the US healthcare VR market was valued at a remarkable $579.1 million in 2020, projected to catapult to a staggering $7.05 billion by 2028, boasting a commendable compound annual growth rate (CAGR) of 35.2% during the period spanning 2021 to 2028.
+The US healthcare market has been at the forefront of adopting XR in healthcare to improve patient care and medical training.
+According to a comprehensive report by Grand View Research, the US healthcare AR/VR market was valued at a remarkable $579.1 million in 2020, projected to catapult to a staggering $7.05 billion by 2028, boasting a commendable compound annual growth rate (CAGR) of 35.2% during the period spanning 2021 to 2028.

 Let’s establish the terminology of what we’re dealing with here.